Brasília: Metro

-There is no passenger rail service in Brasilia, but the Expresso Pequi rail line is planned to link Brasilia and Goiânia.
-A 22 km light rail line is planned, estimated to cost between 1 billion reais (US$258 million) and 1.5 billion reais with capacity to transport around 200,000 passengers per day.

 The Federal District Metro is Federal District's underground metro system.
 The system has 24 stations on two lines, the Orange and Green lines, along a total network of 43 km, covering some of the Federal District.
 Both lines begin at the Central Station and run parallel until the Águas Claras Station.
 The Federal District Metro is not comprehensive so buses may provide better access to the center.
 The metro leaves the Rodoviária (bus station) and goes south, avoiding most of the political and tourist areas.
 The main purpose of the metro is to serve cities, such as Samambaia, Taguatinga and Ceilândia, as well as Guará and Águas Claras.
 The satellite cities served are more populated in total than the Plano Piloto itself (the census of 2000 indicated that Ceilândia had 344,039 inhabitants, Taguatinga had 243,575, and the Plano Piloto had approximately 400,000 inhabitants), and most residents of the satellite cities depend on public transportation.

-A high-speed railway was planned between Brasilia and Goiânia, the capital of the state of Goias, but it will probably be turned into a regional service linking the capital cities and cities in between, like Anápolis and Alexânia.
+The Expresso Pequi high-speed railway was planned to link Brasília and Goiânia, the capital of the state of Goias, but it will probably be turned into a regional service linking the capital cities and cities in between, including Anápolis and Alexânia.

+A 22 km light rail line is also planned, estimated to cost between 1 billion reais (US$258 million) and 1.5 billion reais with capacity to transport around 200,000 passengers per day.